I write as a hobby and have a wide range of interests from automobile racing to military history.

-There have been traditionally two types of racing cars that have dominated dirt track racing: Open wheel cars, including sprint cars and modifieds, which are primarily run in the Northeast and Midwest, and stock cars that are raced in the South.
+There have been traditionally two types of racing cars that have dominated dirt track racing: open-wheel cars—including sprint cars and modifieds, which are primarily run in the Northeast and Midwest—and stock cars, which are raced in the South.

-Generally speaking most dirt tracks are ovals of less than one mile in length with the majority being ½ miles.
+Generally speaking, most dirt tracks are ovals of less than one mile in length with the majority being ½ miles.
 Other tracks range from 3/8th, 1/3rd, 1/4th, and 1/8th of a mile in length.
-Longer length tracks tend to be more dangerous due to higher speeds which increase the chance for injury to drivers and damage to race cars, which is why dirt tracks of one mile or more in length are extremely rare.
-The most common dirt track surface is clay because it retains moisture more readily which results in more tacky conditions which allow the cars to grip the track better and reduce dust.
+Longer length tracks tend to be more dangerous due to higher speeds, which increase the chance for injury to drivers and damage to race cars.
+This is why dirt tracks of one mile or more in length are extremely rare.
+The most common dirt track surface is clay because it retains moisture more readily, which results in more tacky conditions, allowing the cars to grip the track better and reduce dust.

-Each race track and sanctioning body maintains specific rules outlining each class of race car which includes dimensions, engine size, equipment requirements and prohibitions.
-For the most part tracks usually coordinate with various other tracks to allow for the widest venue for each type of car.
+Each race track and sanctioning body maintains specific rules outlining each class of race car, including dimensions, engine size, equipment requirements, and prohibitions.
+For the most part, tracks usually coordinate with various other tracks to allow for the widest venue for each type of car.
 This coordination allows the drivers to compete at many different racetracks, increase competitors' chances of winning, and lets racing associations develop a series of race events that promote fan interest.

-There are several forms of dirt track oval race cars and in this discussion we will go over each type.
-The main types of race vehicles that race on dirt are as follows: open wheel cars, modified cars, stock cars, and motorcycles.
+There are several forms of dirt track oval race cars, and in this article, we will go over each type.
+The main types of race vehicles that race on dirt are open-wheel cars, modified cars, stock cars, and motorcycles.

-The standard open wheel race car is simple in basic design with a small cockpit sufficient only to enclose the driver's body, with the head exposed to the air.
-The exception to this being modified stock cars which the drivers head and body is contained in the car similar to that of a conventional passenger car.
-In modern open wheel racecars the engine is typically located directly behind the driver such as in Indy Car and Formula One racing however modifieds and sprint cars retain the standard set up where the engine is in front of the driver.
-Both types of cars are rear wheel drive and depending on class rules many types are allowed to have wings at the front and rear of the vehicle, as well as a very low and virtually flat undertray that helps achieve additional aerodynamic downforce pushing the car onto the racing surface.
-As opposed to off road racing an open wheel race car races on dedicated purpose built road courses or temporary street circuits, however these types of races and tracks are beyond the scope of this discussion and we will be focusing on dirt track oval racing from here on out.
+The standard open-wheel race car is simple in basic design with a small cockpit sufficient only to enclose the driver's body, with the head exposed to the air.
+The exception to this is modified stock cars in which the driver's head and body is contained in the car similar to that of a conventional passenger car.
+In modern open-wheel racecars, the engine is typically located directly behind the driver such as in Indy Car and Formula One racing; however, modifieds and sprint cars retain the standard setup where the engine is in front of the driver.
+Both types of cars are rear-wheel drive and depending on class rules many types are allowed to have wings at the front and rear of the vehicle, as well as a very low and virtually flat undertray that helps achieve additional aerodynamic downforce pushing the car onto the racing surface.
+As opposed to off-road racing, an open-wheel race car races on dedicated purpose-built road courses or temporary street circuits, however, these types of races and tracks are beyond the scope of this discussion and we will be focusing on dirt track oval racing from here on out.

 Types of Dirt Track Open Wheel Cars

 As any fan will tell you it all begins to make sense after you attend a few races and get to know what the different classes or divisions are and what types of cars compete in each.
 First and foremost one must understand that dirt track racing is a very regionalized sport and the types of cars, classes, and race procedures differ from region to region and track to track.
 Although dirt tracks are sprinkled throughout the United States and Canada the types of cars competing will vary from place to place.
-For example in the South and Southeast stock cars dominate the scene.
-You will be hard pressed to find any tracks there running sprint cars on a weekly basis.
-In contrast throughout the Midwest and oddly enough Pennsylvania sprint cars are the most popular form of dirt track racing although you will find a few stock cars here or there.
-In the Northeast modifieds are king with the big block Super DIRT Modifieds always being crowd favorites.
-While on West Coast you will find the highest concentration of non-wing sprint cars which always put on death-defying if not sometimes dangerous shows.
-We will explain what each type and most common types of open wheel dirt track race cars are and where you can see them race.
+For example, in the South and Southeast, stock cars dominate the scene.
+You will be hard-pressed to find any tracks there running sprint cars on a weekly basis.
+In contrast throughout the Midwest and oddly enough Pennsylvania sprint cars are the most popular form of dirt track racing, although you will find a few stock cars here or there.
+In the Northeast, modifieds are king with the big block Super DIRT Modifieds always being crowd favorites.
+On the West Coast, you will find the highest concentration of non-wing sprint cars which always put on death-defying if not sometimes dangerous shows.
+We will explain what each type and most common types of open-wheel dirt track race cars are and where you can see them race.

 Most quarter midgets can reach speeds of anywhere between 30 to 45 mph and this is considered safe due to the limited size of the tracks they compete on.
 Tracks are typically banked dirt ovals of 1/20th of a mile long.
 Although quarter midgets can run on larger tracks that run Saturday night programs this is not common and most quarter midget races are sanctioned by a local or regional sanctioning body that runs on tracks specifically built for quarter midget racing.

 A micro sprint is the next class of race car found on dirt tracks after quarter midgets.
-They are smaller versions of full sprint cars and must run a side mounted, chain driven 600 cc motorcycle engine.
+They are smaller versions of full sprint cars and must run a side-mounted, chain-driven 600 cc motorcycle engine.
 They can either be winged or non-winged depending on the track regulations.
-Their chassis and body style is like that of a full sized sprint car or midget sprint car.
-Minimum weight for a winged sprint is 750 lbs while non-winged must weigh 725 lbs.
-Generally speaking a micro sprint is supposed to be a more cost effective alternative to racing a mini sprint or midget but sometimes can cost just as much or more depending on level of competition and willingness to invest in the program.
-Minimum age at most tracks to race micro sprints is 12 and there is no maximum age so many adults can find enjoyment racing in this class also.
+Their chassis and body style is like that of a full-sized sprint car or midget sprint car.
+The minimum weight for a winged sprint is 750 lbs while non-winged must weigh 725 lbs.
+Generally speaking, a micro sprint is supposed to be a more cost-effective alternative to racing a mini sprint or midget but sometimes can cost just as much or more depending on the level of competition and willingness to invest in the program.
+The minimum age at most tracks to race micro sprints is 12 and there is no maximum age so many adults can find enjoyment racing in this class also.

-Very similar in appearance to a micro sprint, a mini-sprint is a slight step up from its micro counterpart and is more comparable to a full size sprint car in appearance and a midget sprint car in size and dimensions.
-In a true mini-sprint the driver sits upright as in a sprint or midget.
-Mini-sprints feature an upright style chassis, a center-mounted four cylinder motorcycle engine and are similar in size and appearance to a modern day midget sprint car.
-Engines are chain driven and can range anywhere between 600 cc and 750 cc in size and cars can weigh anywhere between 750 to 825 lbs.
+Very similar in appearance to a micro sprint, a mini-sprint is a slight step up from its micro counterpart and is more comparable to a full-size sprint car in appearance and a midget sprint car in size and dimensions.
+In a true mini-sprint, the driver sits upright as in a sprint or midget.
+Mini-sprints feature an upright style chassis, and a center-mounted four-cylinder motorcycle engine and are similar in size and appearance to a modern-day midget sprint car.
+Engines are chain-driven and can range anywhere between 600 cc and 750 cc in size and cars can weigh anywhere between 750 to 825 lbs.

 Midget Sprint Car